-During the early stages of pregnancy, 90 percent of women suffer from morning sickness2: nausea and/or vomiting.
+During the early stages of pregnancy, 90 percent of women suffer from morning sickness - Opens in new tab2: nausea and/or vomiting.
 It is most likely caused by hormones, such as human chorionic gonadotropin (hCG), the pregnancy hormone.1 Luckily, women have found many helpful at-home remedies, including:

-A birth plan is a document that tells the health care provider what's important to you during labor and delivery.
+A birth plan - Opens in new tab is a document that tells the health care provider what's important to you during labor and delivery.
 Your number-one goal is the safe delivery of your baby, so it's important to keep your plan flexible.
 You may have to adjust it if circumstances change during delivery.
 Here are a few birth plan examples/resources:

 A Lamaze class is one of the many childbirth classes you can take throughout your pregnancy.
 Lamaze classes focus on coping strategies, breathing techniques, and other ways to keep yourself comfortable while giving birth.3

 It’s all about preference.
 There are classes around care for your baby, yoga classes to keep your mind and body at peace throughout pregnancy, classes to prepare you for childbirth, and so much more.
-Your health care provider, ob-gyn, or midwife should be able to give you information about classes that fit your needs.
+Your health care provider, ob-gyn, or midwife should be able to give you information about classes - Opens in new tab that fit your needs.

 Keep in mind that for some health plans you may pay for these classes, though classes are reimbursable.
 Our maternity care managers can discuss which classes are available for reimbursement and help you submit the proper form.

 Your baby needs a lot from you during pregnancy, so it’s possible to develop issues.
-However, do not fret, because most common pregnancy problems are manageable by your health care provider.
+However, do not fret, because most common pregnancy problems - Opens in new tab are manageable by your health care provider.
 Here are a few you should know about:

-Whatever has caused you to lose your baby or your pregnancy—miscarriage, ectopic pregnancy, molar pregnancy, stillbirth, or early newborn death—can be extremely difficult and upsetting for you and those close to you.
+Whatever has caused you to lose your baby or your pregnancy—miscarriage - Opens in new tab, ectopic pregnancy - Opens in new tab, molar pregnancy - Opens in new tab, stillbirth - Opens in new tab, or early newborn death—can be extremely difficult and upsetting for you and those close to you.
 It may be helpful for you to speak with your health care provider, a support group, or with a therapist to help during this emotional time.
 UPMC Health Plan maternity care managers are also here to offer support and additional resources.

-Appropriate pregnancy weight gain is based on an individual’s pre- pregnancy BMI.
+Appropriate pregnancy weight gain - Opens in new tab is based on an individual’s pre- pregnancy BMI.
 You should discuss this with your provider.

 In the meantime, there are ways to stay on track with your weight, like eating right and exercising moderately in order for you and your baby to be as healthy as possible.4